See efficacy data from VILTEPSO’s 24-week primary study, as well as functional data from the four-year, open-label extension study

-Jordan (14 years old), real VILTEPSO patient and compensated spokesperson
+Mason (11 years old), a real VILTEPSO patient and compensated spokesperson

 mRNA Icon